Divanov87/Treactrix/README.md

 ## PROJECT HIGHLIGHTS

 * React app + PWA (Progressive Web App)
+* Cookies so users dont have to login everytime..
-* Personalised/User driven home page thats using registered users location
+* Personalised/User driven home page thats using registered users location or their geo-location
 * GEO location for guest users for personalised event page even for non-registered users!
 * Filter events by city on the go
-* Search
-* Pagination
+* CRUD/Search/Pagination/..
 * QR code for every event page for quick send to mobile device
 * Admin system - monitoring users (registration ip, login ip, registration date, login date, LIVE ONLINE status)
 * Advanced Comment system
 * Messaging System (users and guests can send message to admins for questions etc)
 * Bulletin System (users can subscribe and unsubscribe at will)
+* partial multilanguage**

 ## TECHNOLOGIES